Skip to main content

 We live in a time where more data is available than ever, and we continue to collect more and more data every minute.
 As such, the demand for experts like statisticians to analyze this data and develop data-driven solutions to business and research problems is at its highest.

 So, how do you become a statistician?
-To start with, you need to know what a statistician does, what you need to start a career as a statistician, and what you can expect from this career in terms of salary and job outlook.
+First, you need to know what a statistician does, what you need to start a career as a statistician, and what you can expect from this career in terms of salary and job outlook.
 This article will answer all these questions and more.

-You can check out other articles in our series and learn how to become a quantitative analyst, how to become a data scientist, how to become a data engineer, and how to become a data analyst
+You can check out other articles in our series to learn how to become a quantitative analysta data scientista data engineeror a data analyst

 Statisticians are problem-solvers.
 They collect data and use statistical modeling and data manipulation techniques in specialized software to develop solutions and forecast the future.
-The work of a statistician involves not just statistical analyses and data but also communication, collaboration, and business understanding.
+Their work involves not just statistical analyses and data but also communication, collaboration, and business understanding.

 Statisticians can work in applied or theoretical statistics.
 Applied statistics involves collecting and analyzing data to understand/explain the real world or predict future events.
 Applied statisticians can be employed in nearly any industry with data and a problem to solve.

-Theoretical statistics, on the other hand, involves the mathematical justification of the models and methods used by applied statisticians.
+On the other hand, theoretical statistics involves the mathematical justification of the models and methods applied by statisticians.
 Theoretical statisticians are primarily involved in research and academia.

 To learn more about statistics, check out our Introduction to Statistics course.
 For applications using the R programming language, you can also check out the Introduction to Statistics in R course.